materialsproject/atomate2/docs/user/install.md

 ### MongoDB

-[MongoDB](https://docs.mongodb.com/manual/) is a NoSQL database that stores each database entry as a document, which is represented in the JSON format (the formatting is similar to a dictionary in Python).
+[MongoDB](https://docs.mongodb.com/manual) is a NoSQL database that stores each database entry as a document, which is represented in JSON format (the formatting is similar to a dictionary in Python).
 Atomate2 uses MongoDB to:

 - Create a database of calculation results.